Enzyme-driven phase separation: Fluctuations

 Larger critical sizes are expected to correspond to lower nucleation rates for the stable phase within the metastable uniform state.
-We simulated this nucleation process varying $K_\mathrm{d}$, starting from a uniform metastable phase, and again found good agreement with Eq.~(\ref{eq:critical_radius}) [Fig.~\ref{fig:nucleation_panel}(b)].
-In these simulations, a low level of basal catalysis ($k_\mathrm{b}^\pm=10^{-3}k_\mathrm{e}^\mathrm{max}$) was maintained to avoid the absorbing state.
-For increasing $K_\mathrm{d}$, the system lingers in the metastable state for progressively longer and more variable times before a critical germ nucleates and grows almost deterministically to the steady state [Fig.~\ref{fig:nucleation_panel}(c)].
+This is confirmed by simulation results where, with a low level of basal catalysis ($k_\mathrm{b}^\pm=10^{-3}k_\mathrm{e}^\mathrm{max}$) maintained to avoid the absorbing state, we find that for increasing $K_\mathrm{d}$ (and thus increasing critical radius), the system lingers in the metastable state for progressively longer and more variable times before a critical germ nucleates and grows almost deterministically to the steady state [Fig.~\ref{fig:nucleation_panel}(c)].